Denis535/CleanArchitectureGameFramework/Packages/com.denis535.colorful-project-window/Readme.md

 # Overview
 This package makes the project window much more convenient.
-This highlights the special folders (modules, assets, resources and sources) in different colors, thus making the project window easier to use and greatly reducing cognitive load.
+This highlights the special folders (packages, assemblies, content) in different colors, thus making the project window easier to use and greatly reducing cognitive load.

 # How it works
-This identifies special folders according to the following rules:
+It identifies special folders according to the following rules:
+- Package folder is folder containing 'package.json' file.
-- Module folder must contain '*.asmdef' or '*.asmref' files.
+- Assembly folder is folder containing '*.asmdef' or '*.asmref' file.
+- Content folder is any folder within assembly folder.
-- Assets folder must start with 'Assets' or 'Assets.*' prefix.
+- Assets folder is content folder starting with 'Assets.*' prefix.
-- Resources folder must start with 'Resources' or 'Resources.*' prefix.
+- Resources folder is content folder starting with 'Resources.*' prefix.
-- Source folder is just any other folder.
+- Source folder is just any other content folder.

 # How to use it
 ```
-#if UNITY_EDITOR
-#nullable enable
-namespace UnityEditor.ColorfulProjectWindow {
-    using System;
-    using System.Collections;
-    using System.Collections.Generic;
-    using System.Text;
-    using UnityEditor;
-    using UnityEngine;

 [InitializeOnLoad]
-    public class ColorfulProjectWindow2 : ColorfulProjectWindow {
+public class ProjectWindow2 : ProjectWindow {

-        // Constructor
-        static ColorfulProjectWindow2() {
+    static ProjectWindow2() {
-            new ColorfulProjectWindow2();
+        new ProjectWindow2();
     }

-        // Constructor
-        public ColorfulProjectWindow2() {
+    public ProjectWindow2() {
     }

-        // OnGUI
-        protected override void OnGUI(string guid, Rect rect) {
+    protected override void OnGUI(Rect rect, string path) {
-            base.OnGUI( guid, rect );
+        base.OnGUI( rect, path );
     }

 }
-}
-#endif
 ```

 # Setup
-You can setup the colors in the 'Preferences/Colorful Project Window'.
+You can setup the colors in the 'Preferences/Colorful Project Window' window.

 # Media
 - ![1](https://github.com/Denis535/CleanArchitectureGameFramework/assets/7755015/e825a503-0649-474d-8f4e-2f770dc1fb5a)